umd-mith/mith610-dbocr/08_athletics.md

 FOOTBALL TEAM OF ’09
-While our football team during the past season did not achieve the success thev desired, or that we naturally wished for them, we seem to have had, in light of present facts, a much better team than we had imagined.
+While our football team during the past season did not achieve the success they desired, or that we naturally wished for them, we seem to have had, in light of present facts, a much better team than we had imagined.
 Many of our men being new at
-the game, we lo>t several games we should have won early in the season, and owing to a chain of unfortunate circumstances the team seemed,
+the game, we lost several games we should have won early in the season, and owing to a chain of unfortunate circumstances the team seemed,